 This, in my opinion, is really the best choice for a prepper, the 223 or the 556 is very effective up close and for a medium distance while still having a very light recoil and manageable platform.
 Not to mention it is very affordable some go as low as $300 altho I would suggest you to buy a more premium AR 15 like a BCM if you can afford it.
 The parts the ammo are all readily available and very affordable as well.

 It is very easy to train with and the rifle itself is a very fun platform to shoot despite the media bias.
 You can also get an AR 15 pistol for a more concealable weapon altho this won’t fit in your pants it will fit easily in your bug out bag.
-The only downside to an AR 15 is that it is very loud being a very fast lightweight round it does cause a lot of hydrostatic shock when t hits but it also causes a lot of noise when it breaks the sound barrier coming out of the barrel.
+The only downside to an AR 15 is that it is very loud being a very fast lightweight round it does cause a lot of hydrostatic shocks when it hits but it also causes a lot of noise when it breaks the sound barrier coming out of the barrel.

 This sound is made worse by shorter barrels and it is made even worse by being inside a structure.

-At one point in time, you will going to start thinking about self-defense as a prepper not only for your safety but for your families safety also.
+At one point in time, you will be going to start thinking about self-defense as a prepper not only for your safety but for your family’s safety also.
 If you are not a fan of big guns you can find several lighter weapon types which I included especially for people who are gun shy.
 Keep in mind that any weapon you use while bugging out should be able to, defend yourself with, hunt and even act as a deterrent to others.